-- Institute appropriate standard, contact, and droplet, and airborne precautions for healthcare providers and staff. - Educate staff on all infection prevention and control (IPC) procedures relevant to their place of work.
-This may include hand hygiene with alcohol-based hand sanitizer or wash hands with soap and water, injection safety, and standard precautions. - Educate and encourage appropriate vaccination for patients, staff and providers based on the CDC Immunization Schedule and ACIP Vaccine Recommendations.
-Recognize common biases and barriers preventing vaccination.
-Consider motivational interviewing to address vaccine hesitancy. - Vaccinate staff and providers based on CDC recommended vaccines for healthcare providers and maintain records of exemptions.
+Anticipate and initiate appropriate standard, contact, droplet, and airborne precautions for healthcare providers and staff.

-- Assign at least one individual with dedicated FTE trained in IPC to coordinate the outpatient setting's IPC program. - Provide proper PPE based on standard and transmission-based precautions according to the CDC.
-Ensure appropriate training on donning and doffing PPE as well as proper care and maintenance. - Ensure physical environment is optimized to improve IPC, including placement, and spacing of furniture and ability to clean furniture and other shared items. - Ensure IPC training, BBP training, and PPE training and competency for staff. - Maintain respiratory protection plan as required for your setting, including fit-testing for staff who will need to wear an N95 or other tight-fitting filtering facepiece respirator. - Manage the risk of staff infections according to current guidelines. - Provide appropriate time off for infectious disease considering potential incubation period and infectious period (in alignment with DOH recommendations for staff exposure risk and staff shortage requirements)
+- Educate staff on infection prevention and control (IPC) procedures relevant to their place of work.
+This may include hand hygiene with alcohol-based hand sanitizer or wash hands with soap and water, injection safety, and standard precautions. - Educate and encourage appropriate equitable vaccination for patients, staff and providers based on the CDC Immunization Schedule and ACIP Vaccine Recommendations.
+Recognize common biases, social determinants of health and barriers preventing vaccination.
+Consider motivational interviewing to address vaccine hesitancy. - Provide voluntary vaccinations for staff and providers based on CDC recommended vaccines for healthcare providers and maintain records of exemptions. - Assign at least one individual with dedicated FTE trained in IPC to coordinate the outpatient setting's IPC program. - Provide proper PPE based on standard and transmission-based precautions according to the CDC.
+Ensure appropriate training on donning and doffing PPE as well as proper care and maintenance. - Ensure IPC training, bloodborne pathogens (BBP) training, and PPE training for staff. - Maintain respiratory protection plan as required for your setting, including fit-testing for staff who will need to wear an N95 or other tight-fitting filtering facepiece respirator. - Manage the risk of staff infections according to current guidelines. - Provide appropriate time off for infectious disease considering potential incubation period and infectious period (in alignment with DOH recommendations for staff exposure risk and staff shortage requirements).